 The Sandwich Bay coastline and all the marshes inland to the River Stour have been created by the northerly drift of sand and shingle, together with deposits of alluvium over many centuries.

-The sandhills still attract naturalists to study the rich flora and fauna of the area, a stretch of coastal dunes unique in the County of Kent and recognised as being of the highest scientific value.
-Bordering the dunes, a colony of Little Terns was wardened for many years in conjunction with the Kent Trust for Nature Conservation, but as with most colonies of this species in this country, they have declined or deserted, in this case largely due to disturbance.
+The sandhills still attract naturalists to study the rich flora and fauna of the area, a stretch of coastal dunes unique in the county of Kent and recognised as being of the highest scientific value.
+Bordering the dunes, a colony of Little Terns was wardened for many years in conjunction with the Kent Trust for Nature Conservation (now the Kent Wildlife Trust) but, as with most colonies of this species in this country, they have declined or deserted, in this case largely due to human disturbance.

-Sandwich Bay was one of the country’s first independent ringing stations, founded in 1952.
-Official Observatory status was achieved in 1962 when, with the kind co-operation of Mr A Daw and sons we were able to move onto the site of our present headquarters.
-The ringing and recording are still carried out within the rules of the Bird Observatories Council and the British Trust for Ornithology.
+Sandwich Bay was one of the country’s first independent ringing stations, founded by local naturalists in 1952.
+Official Observatory status was achieved in 1962 when, with the kind co-operation of Mr Alan Daw and sons, we were able to move onto the site of our present headquarters.
+The ringing and bird recording are still carried out within the rules of the Bird Observatories Council and the British Trust for Ornithology.

-Charitable trust status was achieved in 1984 and two years later 22 acres of land, known as Restharrow Dunes Nature Reserve, was purchased.
-A fascinating area home to rare plants and invertebrates.
+The Observatory achieved Charitable Trust status in 1984 and two years later 22 acres of land, known as Restharrow Dunes Nature Reserve, was purchased on Sandwich Bay Estate.
+This is a home to rare plants and invertebrates.

-In 1994 the Trust created a fresh-water wader scrape to attract migrant waders in spring and autumn at Backsand Point, and a second scrape was created opposite Restharrow Dunes in 2002.
-The latter continues to flourish attracting hundreds of visitors each year.
+In 1994 the Trust created a fresh-water wader scrape to attract migrant waders in spring and autumn at Backsand Point, downstream of Sandwich, and a second scrape was created on leased land opposite Restharrow Dunes in 2002.
+Backsand Scrape was later to fall out of use following flood damage.